i-donno-riteshkm/Interconnected-axes-of-phenotypic-plasticity/README.md

-# Interconnected-axes-of-phenotypic-plasticity
+# multiaxis_paper
 Codes for network and RACIPE simulations analysis for the paper.
-Title: "Interconnected axes of phenotypic plasticity drive coordinated cellular behaviour and worse clinical outcomes in breast cancer".
+Please unzip the folders in the repo and run the scripts.